 With chip technology making in-person credit card transactions more secure, scheming fraudsters are looking for new ways to defraud unsuspecting consumers and maximize their illicit returns.

-To protect their businesses and their customers against evolving trends, e-commerce retailers must understand the growing threat of account takeover fraud and implement the strategies that will dissuade fraudsters from compromising innocent customers’ accounts.
+To protect their businesses and their customers against evolving trends, ecommerce retailers need to understand the impact of account takeover fraud and implement strategies that will dissuade fraudsters from compromising innocent customers’ accounts.

-What Account Takeover Fraud Is, and How It Happens
+What Account Takeover Fraud Is, & How It Happens

 There are several ways fraudsters can take over an account, including:

-Fraudsters can capture a victim’s credit card data any number of ways — like using a skimming device, copying the number at the point of sale or simply stealing the physical card — and then impersonating the victim to make purchases where ID isn’t required.
+Fraudsters can capture a victim’s credit card data any number of ways — using a skimming device, copying the number at the point of sale or simply stealing the physical card — and then impersonating the victim to make card-not-present purchases.

-With the rise of mobile wallets, enterprising hackers are increasingly setting their sights on hijacking mobile phones, with hijackings doubling in 2016.
+With the rise of mobile wallets, enterprising hackers are increasingly setting their sights on hijacking mobile phones.
 Once fraudsters have access, it’s easy for them to compromise any financial accounts that are accessible on the phone.
 Controlling the victim’s cell phone also gives fraudsters the ability to intercept confirmation calls from banks and other financial institutions and to approve charges and changes to accounts.

 After they’ve taken over an account, fraudsters frequently change the account’s contact information and reroute all communication about the account to the fraudsters.
 The longer the legitimate customer doesn’t realize they aren’t receiving transactional or statement notifications, the more time the fraudster has to drain the accounts.